FEniCS/web/citing/index.md

 ---
-title: Citing FEniCSx
+title: Citing FEniCS
 permalink: /citing/
 ---
-If you use FEniCSx in your research, the developers would be grateful if you would cite the relevant publications.
-FEniCSx is organized as a collection of components, so to give proper credit to the developers of FEniCSx, please cite the indicated references **for each relevant component**.
+If you use FEniCS in your research, the developers would be grateful if you would cite the relevant publications.
+FEniCS is organized as a collection of components, so to give proper credit to the developers of FEniCS, please cite the indicated references **for each relevant component**.

 You can find this list of papers in BibTeX format [here](/assets/citations.bib).